wandb/docs/docs/guides/track/limits.md

 W&B applies rate limits per W&B project.
 So if you have 3 projects in a team, each project has its own rate limit quota.
 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) have higher rate limits than those on the Free plan.

-When you reach the rate limit while using the metrics logging API, a rate limit message will appear in your terminal.
+When you hit the rate limit while using the metrics logging API, you see a relevant message indicating the error in the standard output.

 ### Suggestions for staying under the metrics logging API rate limit